jinlab-washu/Jin-lab.manual/Genome_Modeling_System/create_analysis_project_GMS.md

 ## Create and Configure Analysis Workflow on External Data
 ![gsm_diagram](./gms_diagram.png)
+Diagram of Genome Modeling System Analysis Project and it's associated objects.
+In this protocol, we will create the analysis project that will eventually be linked to samples for analysis.
+The GMS was optimized with internal data produced by the LIMS system at WashU.
+External data is a little harder to work with.

 ### High Level Overview
 1. Create an analysis project-[Project Setup on compute0 (MGI Legacy)](#project-setup-on-compute0-mgi-legacy)
    - add env file specifying disk info